 Why does this matter?
 Many of the plaintiffs in this litigation are not responsive to their lawyers.
 Will they respond better to an administrator, which may sound like a sales call?
 I think you will see many victims not participating, which will raise settlement amounts for everyone else.
 If you add a lot of zeroes to the average, it raises the average for everyone else.

 Ultimately, this is America, and we get to make choices, thanks in no small part to the plaintiffs in the litigation.
 Everyone will have to make individual choices about what they want to do.
 The key will be working with your lawyer and understanding all the pros and cons.
-My guess is that when the smoke clears, many veterans – with a lot of bitterness – will determine that participating in the settlement is in their best interests.
+My guess is that when the smoke clears, many veterans – more than 98% and with a lot of bitterness – will determine that participating in the settlement is in their best interests.

 In the coming weeks, we should know which way the wind is blowing.